Fisheries and Oceans Canada Values and Ethics Code

 Providing information that is publicly accessible is not considered preferential treatment.

 For example, while it is acceptable to mentor someone regarding general principles in staffing when we are not part of the staffing process, we cannot provide someone with information not generally available to others.
 We must inform our supervisor for a file that involves a person or entity with which we have a personal relationship (i.e. contract, recruitment, transfer payment, collaboration, etc.) and we must not be responsible for such a file.

 We must never use our official identification, title or authority to obtain personal benefit, to exert influence, to obtain or appear to obtain any privilege, favour for ourselves or others, or to do anything that is illegal, improper or against the best interests of the public we serve or the Department.
 This would be a clear abuse of authority.

 7. Relationship/Partnership with External Stakeholders

 As public servants, we are called upon to have dealings with a variety of stakeholders.
 It is important to be, and be perceived as being, impartial and objective in all our dealings with our stakeholders, and to remember that we represent the Department and the Government of Canada.
 Care must be taken to keep our relationships with stakeholders professional and to avoid any real, apparent or potential conflict of interest, especially if these become recurring and longstanding.

-In a number of small communities, Fisheries and Oceans Canada form a visible and significant part of the community.
+In a number of small communities, DFO and Coast Guard form a visible and significant part of the community.
 In such cases, it may be a greater challenge for us to keep our professional and personal lives separate.
 Maintaining our professional demeanour in public fora and assessing the impact of our personal behaviour on our professional duties becomes especially important in these circumstances.